 MRSA in the lungs is diagnosed with a blood test or with a biopsy.
 Unlike an infection on the skin, an infection in the lungs cannot be swabbed.
 A MRSA strain is identified by a blood test to determine its DNA or by a culture.
 Both are need to accurately diagnose the bacteria strain, because a culture can reveal a new strain of bacteria that has mutated or evolved to become resistant to some antibiotics.
 Once the bacterium is accurately identified, it can be treated with the most effective antibiotic.

 When MRSA (methicillin resistant Staphylococcus aureus) is in the lungs, it is serious because it can affect the amount of oxygen that the body is able to acquire and utilize.
-Quick diagnoses of MRSA in its early stages and prompt treatment will normally prevent it from traveling to the lungs, unless this infection begins initially in the lungs.
+Quick diagnoses in its early stages and prompt treatment will normally prevent it from traveling to the lungs, unless this infection begins initially in the lungs.